Browse Tax Articles

 You might be paying back loans you took to finance higher education.
-If so, you might qualify to deduct up to $2,500 of interest per return per year.
+If so, you could qualify to deduct up to $2,500 of interest per return per year.
 You can claim the student-loan interest deduction as an adjustment to income.
 You don't need to itemize deductions to claim it.

-Student-loan interest is interest you paid during the year on a qualified student loan.
+Student loan interest is interest you paid during the year on a qualified student loan.
 A qualified student loan is a loan you took out only to pay qualified education expenses that were:

 Loans from these sources aren't considered qualified student loans: